gilgardosh/community-trip-organizer/PROMPT_PLAN.md

 6. Create basic theme with RTL support
 7. Add a placeholder homepage
 8. Set up React Testing Library with sample tests
-9. Create an API client service placeholder (with axios)
+9. Create an API client service placeholder (with node:fetch)

 Focus on the structure and Hebrew RTL support without implementing actual features yet.
 ```